-An IUD (intrauterine device) is a solid choice as far as long-term birth control goes: they last for five to ten years and once inserted, they don't require the kind of everyday upkeep that oral contraception does.
-One side effect you might notice with IUDs, though, is some changes to your period.
+An IUD (intrauterine device) is a solid choice for long-term birth control: it can last you for three to 12 years and once inserted, it doesn't require the kind of everyday upkeep that oral contraception does.
+That's not to say it doesn't come with side effects, though, depending on the type of device you choose.
+One side effect you might experience with some IUDs is seemingly random periods.

 But there's no need to panic.
 With some types of IUDs, irregular periods are to be expected and are not necessarily a sign of something serious or abnormal.
 Still, if an irregular period or an episode of spotting lasts for longer than a few months (more on that below), it may be time to see your doctor and figure out the cause of the issue.

 As a reminder, there are two main types of IUDs: copper and hormonal.
 Copper IUDs (like ParaGard) don't contain hormones and prevent pregnancy via the copper coil wrapped around the device, while hormonal IUDs (like Mirena, Skyla, and Liletta) do so by slowly releasing a small amount of the hormone progestin, which is the manufactured version of your body's naturally occurring hormone progesterone.